caltechlibrary/datatools/README.md

 ## For data

-Command line utilities for simplifying work with CSV, JSON, Excel Workbooks and plain text files or content.
+Command line utilities for simplifying work with CSV, JSON, TOML, YAML, Excel Workbooks and plain text files or content.

 + [csv2json](docs/csv2json/) - a tool to take a CSV file and convert it into a JSON array or a list of JSON blobs one per line
 + [csv2mdtable](docs/csv2mdtable/) - a tool to render CSV as a Github Flavored Markdown table